Free entry for New Zealanders and people living in New Zealand

 Prepare your own hautapu ceremony at home with your whānau by following the steps below.

-The whāngai i te hautapu ceremony is a great way to open up the New Year by gathering together with our whānau, remembering our loved ones, and looking to the promise of a New Year.
+The whāngai i te hautapu ceremony is one of the ways to acknowledge the rising of Matariki by gathering together with whānau, remembering loved ones, and looking to the promise of a New Year.

 What is a hautapu?